CG1507/quickcnn/README.md

 1. **Upload Data**

    - **Colab:** Upload your dataset on Google Drive in either of following structure.

+     > - **NOTE:** Do not upload your dataset in colab-workspace(~ 33 GB), because when session expires, it will clean all the files in workspace.
+Session expires after 12 hours, and idle time for session is 90 minutes.

    - **Locally:** Get your dataset in either of the following structure.

-  > NOTE: If you don not want to change original data folder structure, then make a copy of your dataset, because we will split dataset in train/validation set.
+     > - **NOTE:** If you don not want to change original data folder structure, then make a copy of your dataset, because we will split dataset in train/validation set.

   If you **have splitted data** in train/validation set: